jwbambacht/node-ts-auth/README.md

 * typeORM for managing the database interactions to PostgreSQL
 * typedi for services as Singleton-like classes in containers
 * Routing-controllers for REST routes in express
 * Authentication with username, password and sessions integrated in express with routing-controllers authorization and current user checker.
-Basic functionalities as registration, forgot password, and confirm account are integrated as well
+Basic functionalities as registration, forgot password, and confirm account are integrated as well.
 * DotEnv for system configuration in the ```.env``` file.
 Rename the ```.env.example``` file and insert your own settings
 * class-transformer and class-validator to transform and validate class instantiations from plain JSON objects
 * nodemailer to send emails